Alasdair-Munday/icons-discipleship/src/icons/icon-1-the-cross.md

   - What do I need to give up to follow Jesus?
   - What do I need to take hold of?
 ---
 Jesus is the heart of discipleship.

-He is our Saviour, Teacher, Healer and more.

-Jesus is Lord.

-And He extends an invitation to all of us to come to Him and live in His Kingdom.

-When we look on the cross we are reminded of all the wonderful works of Jesus but above all else it speaks to us of HIs death and resurrection - the greatest events in history.
+God with us - loving, teaching, demonstrating and calling us into His Kingdom.

-And so it is at the cross that our journey of discipleship must begin, and it is to the cross that we must continually return.
-We see the cross as an end and a beginning.
+The cross is an end and a beginning.

-It is the end of sin for us - its power is broken.
+The end of sin for us - its power is broken.
 The end of shame - it is washed away.
 It is death’s end - our death Jesus died.
 And it is the end of Satan’s rule - he has no right to control us.

-But it’s also a beginning.
-It is the doorway to resurrection, the ascension and the launch of His Heaven on earth agenda.
+It’s also a beginning, the doorway to resurrection and the ascension of our King Jesus.

-The cross speaks, once and for all, of God’s love, victory and commitment to His world.
-But the cross also speaks of us.

-To follow Christ is the death of our old life and the beginning of something completely new.
-In Christ we are given a life that is truly worth living, but also a Kingdom that is worth giving our lives for.

-We are invited to let go of all we cling to and take hold of the new Kingdom life that is gifted to us.
+To follow Christ is the death of our old life and the beginning of something new.
+We let go of what we used to cling to and take hold of the new Kingdom life that is gifted to us.

-It is a life of love, a life of freedom but also a life of obedience and transformation.
+It is a life of love, a life of freedom but also a life of wonderful obedience and transformation.

-It is a life lived in response to God’s call.

-The cross reminds us of the costly way in which God has loved the world and the cost of discipleship.

-Discipleship is about the cross.
+**Discipleship is about the cross.**

-But what do you see as you look at this image?

-As you talk with Jesus what is He teaching you?

-Are there particular Bible verses that you find helpful in the light of this image, or is there a part of the scriptures that further illuminates this icon?